The Atlanta Blues Society is now taking applications for

 People’s Choice - $250

 Winner of People’s Choice act will be determined by voting of the paying patrons at the event.
-The Prize winners will be invited to play at the Atlanta Blues Society’s Holiday party in December, where the prize money will be awarded along with any tips raised at the party.
+The winners will be invited to play at the Atlanta Blues Society’s Holiday party in December, where the prize money will be awarded along with any tips (ABS will match tip money) raised at the party.
 Winning acts are encouraged to have at least one other fundraising show.
-In addition to the prize money, the Atlanta Blues Society has made arrangements with our sponsor; Midnight Circus Productions, to provide a studio Master recording that can be used to produce CD’s which can be sold before, during and after the Memphis event.
+In addition to the prize money, the Atlanta Blues Society has made arrangements with our sponsor, Midnight Circus Productions, to provide a studio Master recording that can be used to produce CDs (cost of replication not included) which can be sold before, during and after the Memphis event.
 Midnight Circus will also provide high quality videos of the Hard Rock performances.

 ||3-4-5 System, Explanation of Band Selection Limitations: